UTFOIL/Vectorization-Public/README.md

 %     doors.
 For instance, we can smooth the positions and sizes of the extracted vectors along
 %     their strands and approximate local blood flow fields.
 %
+%% ------------------------------------------- Output --------------------------------------------
+%
+% Standard network ouptut format(s): .casx
+%
+% The vectorization output is the set of 3-space locations and radii of all vessels as well as
+% their connectivity.
+This information is stored in several matlab variables in the network output
+% file in the vector directory of the batch_* directory output of the Vectorize function.
+This
+% vector information is also available in the casx file format if the user selects the
+% 'SpecialOutputs'/'casx' name/value pair input.
+The .casx standard file is due to LPPD at
+% University of Illinois at Chicago, Department of Bioengineering (https://lppd.bioe.uic.edu/)
 ```
 ### [Example Datasets](https://drive.google.com/drive/folders/1IO9PmpO0W_E1UaedvzdP5_PzHzfYGO_m?usp=sharing)